Best Beaches in Wales

 -

-1. Harlech Beach
+1. Harlech Beach, Gwynedd

-Harlech Beach provides a four-mile stretch of pristine golden sand, with stunning views of the Snowdonia mountain range.
+© Interbeat | BY-SAHarlech Beach provides a four-mile stretch of pristine golden sand, with stunning views of the Snowdonia mountain range.
 The beach is backed by grassy dunes.
-The Morfa Harlech National Nature Reserve at the north end of the beach is Wales’s only growing dune…
+The Morfa Harlech National Nature Reserve at the north end of the beach is Wales’s only growing dune system and provides a good example of the effects of longshore drift.
+To the south lies Shell Island, a promontory which, as the name suggests has an abundance of shells.
+During the summer months leatherback turtles migrate from warmer climes…

 -

-2. Rhossili Bay
+2. Rhossili Bay, Glamorgan

-Often described as one of Wales' best beaches, one of the best beaches in the UK and even within the top ten beaches in the world, the stunning and wild Rhossili Bay is under the watchful care of the National Trust.
-Located on the southwestern tip of the…
+© Roman GracOften described as one of the best beaches in Wales, one of the best beaches in the UK and even within the top ten beaches in the world, the stunning and wild Rhossili Bay is under the watchful care of the National Trust.

 -